 The often overlooked downside of a low mileage car is that it has likely spent its time starting and stopping around town and because it has done such short journeys it doesn’t have a chance to get to operating temperature.
 This can wear components faster than a car that has spent its life cruising on a motorway.
 It also means it may have spent more time in car parks, where door dings and scratches are more likely to occur.

 A low-mileage diesel car isn’t necessarily a good thing either.
 Diesels need to do the occasional long run to clear out the soot from the diesel particulate filter (DPF), and if they haven’t had the chance to do this then it could lead to problems with the DPF clogging.

 Officially, a car with high mileage is one that’s done more than the average for the number of years it has been on the road.
 But high-mileage is often used for any car with over 100,000 miles on the clock, regardless of how many years it has been since the car was registered.
 Cars with six-figure mileages will put off many buyers but modern cars will carry on long past 100,000 miles if the maintenance schedule has been followed – and they can be much cheaper than lower-mileage alternatives.

 Should I buy a car with high mileage?

 If you’re looking at a car with a slightly higher mileage than you’d ideally like, there’s no reason to dismiss it straight away.
-It’s important to look at the car’s service and maintenance record, and its MOT history if it’s more than three years old.
-That’s true of any used car but it’s particularly pertinent for higher mileage vehicles.
+It’s important to look at the car’s service and maintenance record, plus its MOT history if it’s more than three years old.
+That’s true of any used car, but it’s particularly pertinent for higher mileage vehicles.